NorthStarUAS/insgnss_tools/README.md

 * 15 state EKF using only gyro, accels, and gps for input.
 Converges to true heading without needing magnetometers.

-* 15 state EKF that include magnetometers in the measurement update.
+* 15 state EKF that includes magnetometers in the measurement update.
   More stable in attitude, but assumes a quality magnetometer calibration.

 * Piece-wise segment optimizer.

+# Features:

+* Run two filters (or the same filter with different noise settings) and plot the results side by side.

+* Core filters are written in C/C++ but the infrastructure, data loading, and plotting is handled in python.

+* Uses boost/python to create loadable python modules from the C/C++ code.